Ajanta Caves Travel Guide – Complete Visitor & Photography Handbook

 2. Architecture & Layout of the Caves

-The caves are cut into a horseshoe-shaped cliff overlooking the Waghora River.
-The design is both practical and poetic — the bend allows natural light to filter through cave entrances, illuminating the paintings beautifully during mornings.
+The caves are cut into a horseshoe-shaped cliff overlooking the Waghur River.
+The layout is both practical and quietly poetic — the curve of the gorge allows natural light to filter into several cave entrances at specific times of day, illuminating the paintings inside in a way that feels deliberate even now.

-• Viharas (Monasteries): Square halls with living cells for monks, used for meditation and teaching.
+• Viharas (monasteries): square pillared halls with monk cells along the rear and side walls, used for living, meditation, and teaching.

 • Cave Numbers 1, 2, 16, 17: Known for murals and fine detailing.